Pure Gold: 50 Hours in Nature

 People have spoken a lot about how being in nature enables them to reset and de-stress, even when juggling the demands of family life alongside full-time professions.
 Lucy Feagins, editor of popular style blog The Design Files, told us in 2022: ‘being in nature is like a refuge from the daily grind, it is so grounding.
 When I’m outside it’s one of the only times I really feel that the distractions of work and emails and social media fade, and I can truly be ‘in the moment.’

-One of the most moving conversations happened in 2023 with South African-born web developer and project manager Nic Smith, creator of social venture WIRTH Hats, which he founded to honour the memory of his late friend Jakob Wirth.
+One of the most moving conversations happened in 2023 with South African-born web developer and project manager Nic Smith, who is involved in social venture Wirth Hats, which his best friend founded to honour the memory of his late friend Jakob Wirth.
 Jakob’s life was cut short by mental illness.
-For Nic, ‘nature has an infinite number of reminders and metaphors for living a fulfilling life.’
+For Nic, 'nature has an infinite number of reminders and metaphors for living a fulfilling life.'

 We’ve been so grateful to connect with all these amazing people.
 You can read their conversations with us here [link], and stay tuned for more, plus the regular ‘hours in nature’ from our Koala Eco team members.